Ben-PH/tetanus/Musings.md

 engineered safety into it.
 This is done by wrapping `unsafe` containing type into a `Mutex`.
 As a system, this has the flaw of not _guaranteeing_ unsafe code is behind a safe interface, but provides an _effective_ tooling system to make this straight forward.

+## Do~~n't~~ panic.

+With our global `Writer` interface allowing us to implement `println!` and `print!`, we can now get down to writing `panic!` at the disco.

+Without going into details of how rust macros work, we setup for three possibles.
+No, one, or any other number of args.
+Well, "all it does is print it like println then inf loop, right?"
+...not quite. well, yes, it just does `println!`, but it takes the form of `&PanicInfo` type.
+This allows it to give the extra information.